 It’s based on a disproven theory put forward in the 18th Century by English free trade proponent David Ricardo, known as the Theory of Comparative Advantage, used by Washington to justify removing any and all national trade protectionism in order to benefit the most powerful “Global Players,” mostly US-based.

-The faltering US project known as Trans-Pacific Trade Partnership or the Trans-Atlantic Trade and Investment Partnership, is little more than Mussolini on steroids.
+The faltering US project known as Trans-Pacific Trade Partnership or the Trans-Atlantic Trade and Investment Partnership is little more than Mussolini on steroids.
 The most powerful few hundred corporations will formally stand above national law if we are foolish enough to elect corrupt politicians that will endorse such nonsense.
-Yet few have really looked closely at the effect that surrender of currency sovereignty under the Euro regime is having.
+Yet few have really looked closely at the effect that the surrender of currency sovereignty under the Euro regime is having.

 Collapse of Industry

 The nations of what today is misleadingly known as the European Union follow a concept ratified by a then-far-smaller number of European members – twelve versus 28 states today – of what had been the European Economic Community (EEC).
 A European version of giganto-mania appeared during the EEC Commission presidency of French globalist politician Jacques Delors when he unveiled what was called the Single European Act in February 1986.